foundation-model-stack/fms-hf-tuning/README.md

             model.save_pretrained(args.output_dir)
 ```
 #### Inference with aLoRA models
-Inference with aLoRA models requires two extra steps:
-1. Ensuring that the invocation string is present in the input (usually the end)
+*Important* Inference with aLoRA models requires nsuring that the invocation string is present in the input (usually the end).
-2. Passing in an argument `alora_offsets` which indicates the location of the second token in the invocation string inside the input string (indexing in units of tokens from the end of the input)

 Example inference:
 ```py